KarinGamus/Bold360ai-iOS-SDK-Samples/Conversation-Samples/HistorySample/README.md

 # History Setup Sample

->Note: To make this sample run you must set all relevant params on `AccountParams.plist` file which located under `LocalAccountParams` file when running the project.
+>Note: To make this sample run you must set all relevant params on `AccountParams.plist` file which located under `LocalAccountParams` file when openning the project.

 ## Purpose